bnhf/apcupsd-admin-plus/README.md

 ```

 # apcupsd-cgi
-The docker image is Debian buster based, with nginx-light as web server, fcgiwrap as cgi server and obviously apcupsd-cgi.
+The docker image is Debian 11 (Bullseye) based, with nginx-light as web server, fcgiwrap as cgi server and obviously apcupsd-cgi.

-Apcupsd-cgi is configured to search and connect apcupsd daemon in the host machine IP on standard port 3551.
-Nginx is configured to conncet with fcgiwrap (CGI server) and to serve multimon.cgi directly on port 80.
-As explained, the container exposes port 80, if as I think port 80 on your host is already busy, redirect it to a free port.
-I use port 3552.
+Apcupsd-cgi is configured to search and connect to the apcupsd daemon on the host machine IP via the standard port 3551.
+Nginx is configured to connect with fcgiwrap (CGI server) and to serve multimon.cgi directly on port 80.
+The container exposes port 80, but can be remapped as required -- I use port 3552.

 *Portainer Stacks (container-based) installation:*